PenguinPP/ssb-backend/README.md

 # ssb-backend

-Backend repository for Spice Spice Baby recipe app.
+Backend repository for Spice Spice Baby recipe app containing code related to the application server and the Neo4j database.

 ## ssb-app-server

-Application server written in Typescript, utilising Express to handle web traffic, and Swagger for documentation
+Application server written in Typescript, utilising Express to handle web traffic, and Swagger for documentation.

 ### Available api calls